meeshkan/hmt/README.md

 From this short example, we've already seen the main features of Meeshkan:

-1. The tests are run against a mock version of Stripe that Meeshkan fetches in the background.
+1. The tests are run against a mock version of Stripe that Meeshkan has fetched.
 1. The mock API's behavior can change on a per-test basis.
 For example, we tell it to return a successful response for one test and a failure response for two others.
 1. The console gives us information about API coverage.
 Here, we're alerted that we're missing the test for a `no_network` outcome, and Meeshkan lets us know.